Healthdirect Free Australian health advice you can count on.

 How are staph skin infections treated?

-Most staph skin infections are treated with antibiotic medicine.
+Most staph skin infections can be treated with antibiotic medicine.

-In hospital you will be given intravenous antibiotics.
+In hospital you or your child will be given intravenous antibiotics.
 This means the antibiotic is given through a drip or tube straight into your body.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-In most cases you can avoid getting a staph skin infection through basic hygiene.
-Always wash your hands thoroughly with soap and running water.
+Wash your hands often with soap and running water.
 Then dry them with a clean towel, or disposable paper towel.

 If you live with someone who has a staph skin infection you shouldn't share your personal items with them.
 Don't share your: